Patients Treated for Chronic Granulomatous Disease (CGD) Since 1995

-Chronic granulomatous disease (CGD) is an inherited immune system abnormality in which bone marrow transplantation has been shown to be curative.
+Chronic granulomatous disease (CGD) is an inherited immune system abnormality in which bone marrow transplantation (BMT) has been shown to be curative.
 However the risks of transplantation are high and not all patients with CGD may need to undergo this high risk procedure.
-This study will determine the long term medical condition and daily functioning of patients with CGD after a transplant and if possible, compare these results to patients who do not undergo a transplant.
+This study will determine the long term medical condition and daily functioning of participants with CGD after a transplant and if possible, compare these results to participants who do not undergo a transplant.

 Analysis of Patients Treated for Chronic Granulomatous Disease Since January 1, 1995